vivekanandsh330/E-commerce-Application/README.md

 ![image](https://github.com/vivekanandsh330/E-commerce-Application/assets/94869672/033e3711-8e7f-4e36-a4ee-1c6c85a6e529)

 ## Order Information
-* By Clicking on Orsder Information admin can see all Deatls of order.
+* By Clicking on Orsder Information admin can see all Details of order

 ![image](https://github.com/vivekanandsh330/E-commerce-Application/assets/94869672/a158b9fa-3588-4ae2-8290-b1230be5fc5c)